- My dishwasher does not drain the water out.

 - Note: The parts themselves are not rusting.

-- The rust may show up on the part, on the tub bottom under the Calrod element, or on the tub surrounding the affected part.
-The rust stain can usually be lightened or removed with the citric acid treatment described above.
+- The rust may show up on the part, on the tub bottom under the Calrod element, or on the tub surrounding the

 - After one treatment, the rust stains will usually not reappear.